List of Akame ga Kill! characters: Mine

 Mine (マイン, Main) serves as the sniper of Night Raid.
 She has pink hair styled in twin tails and pink eyes.
 She initially shows a cold exterior and hates Tatsumi after he joined the group, but warms up to Tatsumi after he rescues her from Seryu's suicide nuclear bombing attack.
 In her childhood, she suffered harsh discrimination and racism for her half-foreign blood during her childhood; she ran away with joining the Revolutionary Army with hopes that when Army wins, there will be more acceptance of different races.
 Mine's Teigu is a machine gun called the "Roman Artillery: Pumpkin" (浪漫砲台 パンプキン, Roman Hōdai: Panpukin) that fires highly concentrated piercing shots of spirit energy.
 Her powers are amplified based on her emotions, such as anger while fighting in a tight situation.
-Later on, Mine dies after sacrificing Pumpkin to defeat Budo during Night Raid's mission to rescue Tatsumi, Tatsumi promises her carry out her goal to come out on top.
+Later on, Mine dies after sacrificing Pumpkin to defeat Budo during Night Raid's mission to rescue Tatsumi, Tatsumi promises her to carry out her goal to come out on top.